leosac/access-control-web/README.md

                           'leosac-info',
                           'flashMessages',
                           'store',
-                          'module-manager'
+                          'module-manager',
+                          'search'
                       ]
                   }
               },
          ```
-       2. In leosacProperty, this will be used by the `module-manager` service, this is for display purpose, and error.
+       2. In leosacProperty, this will be used by the `module-manager` service.
        3. the `dependencies` value is necessary, and should be copy pasted as presented above
    2. In the router.js, make sure that there is a newly created line:
       `this.mount('my-module');`, it should be added automatically when generating the engine.